 It’s not all doom and gloom for high-risk drivers.
 In fact, it is possible to get high-quality coverage at competitive rates – you just have to find the right insurance company.
 Each company has its own formula for calculating risk.
 Some may put more weight on a person’s credit score, whereas another may be more concerned about past claims or traffic violations.
 The key to choosing an insurer is determining which factors are weighing down your insurance risk and finding the insurer who will be the most forgiving.

 This is no easy task on your own.
-You could spend multiple hours getting online quotes and talking to insurance companies on the phone until you find the policy that is right for you, or you could work with an independent agent who can compare quotes from multiple insurance companies on your behalf.
+You could spend multiple hours getting an online car insurance quote and talking to insurance companies on the phone until you find the policy that is right for you, or you could work with an independent agent who can compare quotes from multiple insurance companies on your behalf.
 It is a process you can still begin online from an agency’s website and complete in a few simple steps over the phone or in person.

 Consider a Driver Safety Course